-Details of our school's approach to preventing and addressing bullying are set out in our Anti-bullying Policy.
+Details of our school's approach to preventing and addressing bullying are set out in our child on child abuse Policy.

 11. Zero-tolerance approach to sexual harassment and sexual violence

 The school will ensure that all incidents of sexual harassment and/or violence are met with a suitable response, and never ignored.